Common Industry Door Terminology

 Trim: A strip placed over the face of a door jamb for decorative purposes.

-True Divided Lite: Doors that contain individual panes of glass and are assembled in the sash using muntins.
-Also known as TDL.
+True Divided Lite (TDL): Doors that contain individual panes of glass and are assembled using muntins.

 Weather-stripping: The process of sealing openings such as doors, windows, and trunks from the elements.
 The goal of weather-stripping is to prevent rain and water from entering by either blocking it out right or by blocking most of it and returning or rerouting it.
 A secondary goal of weather-stripping is to keep interior air in, thus saving energy with heating and air conditioning.